aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 echo $DBUSER
 ```

 You should see `masteruser` as the response string.
 Next, verify the version of the database engine created.
-Run the command below, replacing the ==[clusterEndpont]== placeholder with the value of the cluster endpoint created in the preceding steps:
+Run the command below, replacing the ==[clusterEndpoint]== placeholder with the value of the cluster endpoint created in the preceding steps:

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" -e"SELECT @@aurora_version;"